Android 12: Everything we know so far about Google’s next big update, with changes from Beta 5!

 Android 12 also introduces a new feature called App Hibernation.
 App hibernation allows you to put apps into a “hibernation” state if they’re not actively being used.
 Apps that are put into a hibernated status will optimize their storage usage, and their permissions will be revoked.

-Apps that are not used for several months will be put into this “hibernation” state, although users can quickly toggle this feature on and off if they don’t want their unused apps to go into hibernation.
+Apps that aren’t used for several months will be put into this “hibernation” state, although users can quickly toggle this feature on and off if they don’t want their unused apps to go into hibernation.
 To get an app out of hibernation, you just need to run it normally.

 Unlock your car from your phone

-Google announced that it is partnering with several smartphone companies to establish an industry-wide standard that will help you unlock your car using your phone.
+Google announced it’s partnering with several smartphone companies to establish an industry-wide standard that will help you unlock your car using your phone.

 One of the ways the car key feature in Android 12 works is through NFC, and you can simply tap your smartphone on the car’s door to unlock it.
-For phones that UWB, like the Samsung Galaxy S21 series, you will be able to unlock the car without taking your phone out of your pocket.
+For phones with UWB, like the Samsung Galaxy S21 series, you’ll be able to unlock the car without taking your phone out of your pocket.
 The feature will also allow users to share these virtual car keys with friends and family members when they borrow the vehicle.